17 May Meet Father Goose | May 2016

 Maybe they came to me because geese appreciate hearing praise.

-PS: I added close up photos of the male and juvenile Egyptian Goose to Birds Up Close
+See more photos of the Egyptian Goose at: Birds Up Close

 Help Birds Tip